darrell-pittman/ttl-simple-cache/README.md

 ###Methods

 **cleanInterval(intervalSeconds)**
 * Sets the cleanInterval in seconds.
 When this interval fires, all invalid keys will be removed from cache.
 Note: Invalid keys a determined by the supplied algorithm.
-Returns this so observer can be setup like:
+Returns 'this' so observer can be setup like:
 let observer = new CacheObserver(algorithm).cleanInterval(100)

 **chunkSize(chunkSize)**
 * Sets the chunk size for the cleaning cycle.
 Defaults to 10.
 During the clean cycle, key validity will be checked in batches of chunkSize to avoid blocking.
-Returns this so observer can be setup like:
+Returns 'this' so observer can be setup like:
 let observer = new CacheObserver(algorithm).cleanInterval(100).chunkSize(100)

 **start(cache)**
 * Starts managing keys in supplied Cache.
-Returns this so observer can be setup like:
+Returns 'this' so observer can be setup like:
 let observer = new CacheObserver(algorithm).start()

 **stop()**
 * Stops managing keys.
-Returns this.
+Returns 'this'.

 ## Time To Live

 A TimeToLive object is also provided.
 This is an algorithm that can be used with a CacheObserver to invalidate cache keys that have been in the cache longer than the set 'Time To Live'.
 For efficiency, it has an AllowStaleGet property.
 If this is set then stale values can be returned from the cache until the CacheObserver clean interval fires.
 With this property set, the expiration is checked only on the cleaning cycle, not on Cache.get.
-This property not be set unless the CacheObserver has a clean interval.
+This property should not be set unless the CacheObserver has a clean interval.

 ###Constructor
 **TimeToLive(ttlSeconds)**